arkanelinux/buildbot/README.md

-# Buildbot
+# arkane-buildbot
-The Arkane Buildbot is a script used to pull, index and build Arch Linux pkgbuild Git repos.
+The Arkane Linux Buildbot is a script used to pull, index and build Arch Linux pkgbuild Git repos.

 ## Setup
 ### 1. Create and set up builduser